Editor's Note: Updated November 2018 You've probably heard of Bluehost -- if there's anybody that can…

 With a money back guarantee (minus the domain registration fee of $21.95 for the first year) and a lot to offer, it is hard to go wrong with AN Host unless a VPS or dedicated server is needed.
 It would be nice to have seen Fantastico, but those running multiple domains probably know how to handle everything via FTP anyhow.
 All that being said, it is hard not to give AN Host two thumbs up for their great price and straight shooting statistics.
 If you’re looking for a no-nonsense shared web host that does what they say, give AN Host a call.

-- VPS vs Dedicated: What Web Hosting Does Your Site Need?
+- VPS vs Dedicated: Which Hosting Solution Is Best For Your Site?

 - Arvixe Hosting Review - Not Just Another Web Host